-- Understand the nature of the lower house of the Union Legislature - Explain the method of election through which the members of the lower house get elected - Know the essential qualifications to become a member of the house - Get acquainted with the criterion through which membership can be called off - Analyse the powers and functions of the Lok Sabha
+- the nature of the lower house of the Union Legislature - the method of election through which the members of the lower house get elected - the essential qualifications to become a member of the house - the criterion through which membership can be called off - the powers and functions of the Lok Sabha

-India has adopted a parliamentary system of government.
-Like in England, its union legislature is called a 'Sansad' which means a Parliament.
-The Parliament of India is composed of two houses namely the upper house or the Council of States and the lower house or the House of the People.
 The House of the People is commonly known as the Lok Sabha.
 It is the lower or the popular chamber of the Indian Parliament.
 The members of the Lok Sabha are elected directly by the people.
 Unlike many other constitutions, the maximum numbers of member to be elected to the Lok Sabha is fixed by the Constitution.
 Originally, this number was fixed at 500.
 But the Seventh Amendment of the Constitution following the reorganization of the states in 1956 raised it to 520.
 The Forty Second Amendment of the Constitution further raised it to 545(Art 81).
 However at present it consists of 550 elected members.
 Of these a maximum of 20 seats are reserved for members from the Union Territories.
 The remaining 530 members are to be chosen by direct election from territorial constituencies in the States.
 For this purpose, each State is allotted a certain number of seats on the basis of its population in proportion to the total population of all the States.